MatteoCampinoti94/brainfuck-interpreter/README.md

 If options are omitted the interpreter will run outputting the content of the used cells for each instruction run.
 The current evaluated cell will be written in bold.

 If the file is omitted the interpreter will ask the user to input the code directly.
+In this mode the only recognized instructions are brainfuck standards and `@`

 To stop the program at input (for example in cat programs `,[.,]`) the user can type `!@`.
 If need to input `!@` the user can type `\!@`.